mwlow/raft-haskell/README.md

 # raft-haskell

-Demonstration of Raft in Haskell.
+This project demonstrates the Raft algorithm, implemented using Haskell.
+Requirements include:
+    * GHC 7.8.4 (7.10 does not work)
+    * cabal-install 1.22